Are air fryers cheap to run? Essential guide to air fryer energy consumption

 - What meals do you typically cook?

-Air fryers are perhaps at their best when they’re used to cook foods that can be fried but are often baked or roasted in the oven.
+Air fryers are perhaps at their best when they are used to cooking foods that can be fried but are often baked or roasted in the oven.
 This includes chicken, sausages, frozen chips, fish and vegetables.
 It is a good idea to think about the type of foods you plan to eat and how effectively they will cook in an air fryer.

 Although they are mainly used for cooking dry foods, some air fryers are also suitable for cooking with sauces.
 But if you more commonly eat stews, curries and one-pot dishes, a slow cooker might be a better option.